-The Grid Line is a studio album, recorded at home.
-Mastering at Franz Suono by Franz Fabiano.
+The Grid Line is a studio album, recorded at home and mastered at Franz Suono by Franz Fabiano.

-The Grid Line is a spot, a geographic location, the place where I grew up.
+This is a concept album about a geographic location, the place where I grew up.

 Every song represents a line in the grid.